Privacy Policy

 - Lesson menu opened, lesson selected (lesson ID and title), lesson completed

-- Difficulty level selected (novice, intermediate, or advanced)
+- Difficulty level selected (kids, novice, intermediate, or advanced)

 - Mission changed (mission ID)